devjoe1991/yourora-native/docs/branches/branch-strategy.md

 Merging Strategy
 When to Merge:
-Navigation branch → main (when navigation is complete) YourOra tab → main (when tab is ready)
+Navigation branch → main (when navigation is complete) Miha tab → main (when tab is ready)
 Never merge feature branches into each other

 Example merging process: